mapbender/mapbender-documentation/en/functions/basic/layertree.rst

    .. image:: ../../../figures/layertree/layertree_configuration_pre305.png
         :scale: 80

 You can optionally use a button to show this element.
 See :ref:`button` for inherited configuration options.
 You also can define the layertree with a type element.
-Then you can display the layertree in a frame like the sidebar.
+Then, you can display the layertree in a frame like the sidebar.

 Class, Widget & Style
 ======================